Washington Wizards: 2023–present: Rebuild

 During the off-season of the 2023–24 season, the Wizards started a rebuild, trading their franchise player Bradley Beal to the Phoenix Suns for a 12-time All Star Chris Paul and traded Porziņģis to the Celtics in a three-team trade for Tyus Jones, Danilo Gallinari, Mike Muscala and draft picks.
 Chris Paul was then traded to the Warriors for Patrick Baldwin Jr., Jordan Poole, draft picks and cash considerations.

 On January 26, 2024, head coach Wes Unseld Jr. was fired and replaced by assistant coach Brian Keefe for the rest of the season.
 During February, the Wizards became just the 15th team in NBA history to go winless for a month.
 The Wizards finished with a record of 15–67, led in scoring by Kyle Kuzma with 22.2 points per game, his career high, in 70 games.

-2024–25: Arrival of Alex Sarr
+2024–25: The arrival of Alex Sarr

 On June 26, 2024, the Wizards drafted Alex Sarr from France in the NBA draft with the second overall pick.
-They also acquired the fourteenth pick in the draft, Carlton Carrington as well as 2023 Sixth Man of The Year Malcolm Brogdon and future first round picks for Deni Avdija.
-Brian Keefe was also promoted from Interim Coach to full-time Head Coach.
+They also acquired the fourteenth pick in the draft, Carlton Carrington as well as 2023 Sixth Man of The Year Malcolm Brogdon and future first-round picks for Deni Avdija.
+Brian Keefe was also promoted from interim coach to full-time head coach.
+The Wizards would lose 60 games for a second consecutive season, going 18–64, second worst in the league.

+2026–present: Acquiring Trae Young, Anthony Davis and AJ Dybansta

+On January 7, 2026, the Wizards traded CJ McCollum and Corey Kispert for all-star guard Trae Young.
+Just one month later, on February 5, 2026, they acquired Anthony Davis from the Mavericks for Khris Middleton and two first-round picks.
+However, Young and Davis would not immediately suit up while recovering from injuries.
+The Wizards finished the season with a 17–65 record, the second worst in franchise history and the worst one throughout the entire season.
+After being awarded the 1st pick in the 2026 draft, the Wizards selected AJ Dybansta.